sycuricon/riscv-spike-sdk/README.md

 1. Build RISC-V GNU Toolchain

-   The key to build the dynamic link elf is using the correspond kernel version header to build the gnu toolchain, and more kernel version information you can find in `./riscv-gnu-toolchain/linux-headers/include/linux/version.h`, the macro `LINUX_VERSION_CODE` present the kernel version, for example, you can find in this SDK, its value is 328712 = 0x050408, which means 5.4.8.
+   The key to build the dynamic link elf is using the correspond kernel version header to build the gnu toolchain.
+And if you want to use this SDK to do some development on your own chip, you may also need to change ARCH@ABI.

 2. Build rootfs
    Using `buildroot` to help you to build a rootfs, you can add config in `conf/buildroot_initramfs_config` to add package, and you can copy your pre-compiled elf in `work/initramfs_sysroot` to access in Spike.